ercan5535/Stock-Coin-Market-Recorder-Airflow-Lambda-Kafka-PySpark-Rds/README.md

 <img src="https://user-images.githubusercontent.com/67562422/226958671-4435a99e-61b5-40a1-a18b-c41d7d324280.png" width="800" height="300">
 <br>

-# Airflow:
+# Airflow
-.
-We can invokes lambda function with schedule and start our cloud components.
+We can invokes lambda function with schedule and start our cloud components with Airflow.
 It can be run by docker-compose up command.
-The <b>airflow_variables.json</b> should be uploaded Airflow variables to necessary variables.
+The <b>airflow_variables.json</b> should be uploaded Airflow variables to define necessary variables.
 ```bash
 ├── docker-compose.yaml
 ├── airflow_variables.json